Generic name: propafenone hydrochloride

 The information at Drugs.com is not a substitute for medical advice.
 ALWAYS consult your doctor or pharmacist.

 The dose of RYTHMOL must be individually titrated on the basis of response and tolerance.
-It is recommended that therapy be initiated with 150 mg propafenone given every eight hours (450 mg/day).
-Dosage may be increased at a minimum of 3 to 4 day intervals to 225 mg every 8 hours (675 mg/day) and, if necessary, to 300 mg every 8 hours (900 mg/day).
+Initiate therapy with RYTHMOL 150 mg given every eight hours (450 mg/day).
+Dosage may be increased at a minimum of 3 to 4 day intervals to 225 mg every 8 hours (675 mg/day).
+If additional therapeutic effect is needed, the dose of RYTHMOL may be increased to 300 mg every 8 hours (900 mg/day).
 The usefulness and safety of dosages exceeding 900 mg per day have not been established.
-In those patients in whom significant widening of the QRS complex or second or third degree AV block occurs, dose reduction should be considered.

 As with other antiarrhythmic agents, in the elderly or in ventricular arrhythmia patients with marked previous myocardial damage, the dose of RYTHMOL should be increased more gradually during the initial phase of treatment.